 Second, conduct a “General Counsel Audit.”
 Business owners don’t necessarily love audits but this is a great mechanism to ensure your business has solid footing.
 The auditing attorney will examine: 1) the company’s Governance Foundation, including the entity type, structure, domicile (home state versus Delaware), formation and other basic governance documents, 2) legal and compliance issues such as required federal, state, and local licensing, registration, and tax matters, including “nexus” with other states, 3) ownership and control, i.e., does the company have a complete and accurate cap table, 4) protection of IP and key assets, 5) how well the company is positioned to raise any necessary capital, and 6) whether there are any disputes looming with co-founders, vendors, employees, key customers, investors or others.
 Through this process, counsel can help identify opportunities for shoring up a company’s foundation and assess whether there are potential problems or disputes to address.

 Starting a business is demanding, challenging, and exhausting, but also exciting, inspiring, and rewarding.
-Doing things the proper way in the beginning creates the strong and solid foundation requisite for a stable edifice to rise up.
+Doing things the proper way, in the beginning, creates the strong and solid foundation required for a stable edifice to rise up.
 If you mess up the foundation, don’t be surprised when cracks appear in the walls!

 I thank Paul for sharing his knowledge and wisdom.
 If you have the opportunity to attend one of Paul’s seminars, which he gives in entrepreneurial hot-spots around the country (like the Wasatch Front-Silicon Slopes), I highly recommend doing so!